-- 1. Type FORMAT A:/S at the DOS prompt to create a bootable system disk.
+- Type FORMAT A:/S at the DOS prompt to create a bootable system disk.
 DO NOT copy AUTOEXEC.BAT and CONFIG.SYS to the disk. - 2.
 Type COPY D:\AFLASH\AFLASH.EXE A:\ (assuming D is your CD-ROM drive) to copy AFLASH.EXE to the boot disk you created.

 AFLASH works only in DOS mode.
-It does not work with certain memory drivers that may be loaded when you boot from the hard drive.
+It does not work in the DOS prompt within Windows, and does not work with certain memory drivers that may be loaded when you boot from the hard drive.
 It is recommended that you reboot using a floppy disk.

-3. Reboot the computer from the floppy disk.
+Reboot the computer from the floppy disk.